AshBardhan/100-days-of-code/log.md

 **Thoughts**: Coding at Wordpress is fun! :P

 **Link(s) to work** Working on a private project.
 Will share link once I launch the website.

+### Day 19: July 20, 2017 (Thursday)

+**Today's Progress**: Still working on Sister's fashion blog
+1. Tweaked styling and layout of multiple components like - sidebar, footer, blog-content, anchor-tags etc.

+**Thoughts**: Rebuild, Redesign and Rework!
+Too Much Fun! :P

+**Link(s) to work** Working on a private project.
+Will share link once I launch the website.